-CenterPoint’s legacy began with the arrival of the first pioneers in the Davis County area and continued through the creation of Ralph Rodger’s Pages Lane Theater founded in 1990 and Davis County Performing Arts Corporation with its inception in 1996.
-With the success of the small Rodgers Memorial venue and the support of our South Davis County community, a case was made for a regional performing arts center, which resulted in our current home, the Davis Center for the Performing Arts.
+CenterPoint’s legacy began with the arrival of the first pioneers in the Davis County area and continued through the creation of Ralph Rodger’s Pages Lane Theater founded in 1990 and then the Davis County Performing Arts Corporation in 1996.
+With the success of the small Rodgers Memorial venue and the support of our Davis County community, a case was made for a regional performing arts center, which resulted in our current home, the Davis Center for the Performing Arts.

-We boast a 62,000 square foot, multi-venue theater facility, located in Centerville UT.
-The facility contains a main stage theater inclusive of a Gala Lift, an intimate black box theater, a small outdoor amphitheater, and various support spaces such as rehearsal halls, dressing rooms, and set/costume construction areas.
+CenterPoint Legacy Theatre is housed in a 62,000 square foot, multi-venue theater facility, located in Centerville UT.
+The facility contains a main stage theater inclusiveof a Gala Lift, an intimate black box theater, and various support spaces such as rehearsal halls, dressing rooms, and set/costume construction areas.

-CenterPoint continues to grow dramatically each season in ticket sales and with the generous support of the citizens of the Davis area, Davis County, Northern Utah, the George S. and Delores Dore Eccles Foundation, Utah Division of Arts and Museums, the LDS Church along with many generous foundation donors, the Centerville Redevelopment Agency, local businesses, and individual donors.
+CenterPoint continues to grow dramatically each season in ticket sales and with the generous support from the citizens of the Davis County, Northern Utah, the cities of Centerville and Bountiful, and corporations including Intermountain Healthcare, Mountain America Credit Union, and AlphGraphics of Bountiful.
+Foundations like the George S. and Delores Dore Eccles Foundation, Utah Division of Arts and Museums, the Church of Jesus Christ of Latter-Day Saints Foundation also play an important role in the success of CenterPoint Theatre.